 Learn about the place

 It’s important to educate yourself on general travel before you go anywhere, especially if you can’t find much on photographing a destination.
 You can gather plenty of useful information from travel guidebooks, such as those published by Lonely Planet.
 These are not geared for photographers, but they are excellent resources that provide general travel tips and essential logistical information.
+And, of course, I have guides about certain destinations (and often how to photograph them) here on the blog. ;)

 If I do go to a place without doing much research and I encounter unforeseen challenges, I can blame myself for not being prepared, but I can also be flexible.
 Being flexible means dealing with what you’ve been dealt whether you expected it or not.